AdmiralCloud/ac-signature/README.md

 const signedValues = acsignature.sign(params)

-// The request then should look like this (using superagent - npm i superagent - for the request) const request = require('superagent')
+// The request then should look like this (using superagent - yarn add superagent - for the request) const request = require('superagent')

 request